jaredsbt/cse15l-lab-reports/labReport3.md

           depression (CESD score), serum albumin, serum
 ```

-* This command exits the file once user has reached the end of the file.
-This is useful to be quick and efficient if one does not feel like manually exiting the file once finished.

 * command: `less -X 1468-6708-3-1.txt`
+* This command saves the files contents even after exitting.
+This is useful if one does not want to rerun the less command to look through the files content's again when they are in the terminal.
 * output:
 ```